-Suggestions to Avoid Committing or Becoming a Victim of a Non-Consensual Sexual Act:
+Suggestions to Avoid Committing a Non-Consensual Sexual Act:

 If you find yourself in the position of being the initiator of sexual behavior, you owe sexual respect to your potential partner.
 These suggestions may help you to reduce your risk for being accused of sexual misconduct: